Updates:

 Soon after that, a special article was also written in the Connecticut Sea Grant Magazine Wrack Lines (Vol 23, number 2, 2023/24 issue): The Serendipitous Transatlantic Tale of One Tiny but Mighty Boat by Syma A. Ebbin.

-Please consider supporting the Educational Passages Miniboat Program.
+Please consider supporting the Educational Passages Miniboat Program and the continued adventures of LANCER.
 Together we can continue to inspire students, support educators, and connect communities.

 Donate now